 The Himalayan Fair

-Under the towering oaks and redwood trees in the midst of a quaint Berkeley neighborhood, Live Oak Park becomes a vast marketplace with over 100 privately owned shops, free live music and several food vendors including Momos freshly made by the Tibetan Community plus fresh authentic Nepalese and Indian foods.
+Under the towering oaks and redwood trees in the midst of a quaint Berkeley neighborhood, Live Oak Park becomes a vast marketplace with over 100 shops, live music, Tarot, Massage, Ayurveda, Travel information, Himalayan Kids craft table, Momos freshly made by the Tibetan Community plus fresh authentic Nepalese and Indian foods.
 The Himalayan Fair offers a rare occasion to experience a unique Himalayan festival without leaving the Bay Area.

 A unique experience

 Founded in 1983, the annual outdoor celebration grows larger every year.
 Vendors come from as far as Kathmandu.
 The Himalayan Fair offers a wide variety of award winning stage performers (for adults and children).
-The entertainment features a range of international groups performing traditional music and dance with vibrant ethnic costumes as well as some well known world music groups like Ancient Future.
+The entertainment features a range of international groups performing traditional music and dance with vibrant ethnic costumes as well as some well known world music groups like Ancient Future and Sukhawat Ali Khan.

-The weekend event offers access to non-profit organizations providing travel information, health practicioners, mountaineering assistance, current news concerning the Himalayas and related charitable organizations.
+The fair also offers access to non-profit organizations and current news concerning the Himalayas and related charitable organizations.

 Since 1983, the Himalayan Fair has raised over $300,000 from gate donations and raffle sales and all the proceeds have gone to build schools, support orphanages, pay Teachers and support over 50 organizations abroad.
 Raffle tickets can be purchased as you enter the fair and additional donations are appreciated and all go to charity.